 Visit the Minoritenkirche website and it offers a German and Italian version.
 For good reason: the Italian Congregation has its home in the church, with the group’s roots going back to the early 17th century.

-Remarkably, the current church dates back to the 14th century, when The Canterbury Tales were still a glint in Geoffrey Chaucer’s eye and Vienna didn’t even have its own bishop.
+Remarkably, the current church dates back to the 14th century, when The Canterbury Tales were still a glint in Geoffrey Chaucer’s eye, and Vienna didn’t even have its own bishop.

 The trademark bell tower, for example, went up back then and proved a useful observation post during the Turkish sieges of 1529 and 1683.

-The interior is equally historic.
 For example, the 1786 organ sits in surrounds designed by Johann Ferdinand Hetzendorf von Hohenberg.
 That same architect also built the Gloriette and other iconic features at Schönbrunn Palace.

 (The arcade, a relatively new addition to the church from the late 19th century in the Gothic revival style)